Legacy-Edition-Minigames/Documentation/docs/source/index.rst

    Currently, the only section considered complete is ModTools.

-To get started with the Modtools Map Editor, see the :doc:`modtools/landing` guide.
+To get started with the ModTools Map Editor, see the :doc:`modtools/landing` guide.

 To learn about custompack see the :doc:`custompack/landing` information.